Smart Tips for Small Bathroom Renovations

 small bathroom renovation perth

 Renovating any bathroom presents many challenges, but none more than a small bathroom.
-While the idea of renovating a small bathroom in Perth may seem exciting at first, once you start planning, you will see that it’s not simply a matter of updating the tiles and vanity.
+While the idea of small bathroom renovations may seem exciting at first, once you start planning, you will see that it’s not simply a matter of updating your tiles and vanity.
 True, you could take this approach, but chances are, you won’t be taking advantage of having a blank canvas to play with, and this can lead to many rookie design fails.

-Ross’s Discount Home Centre is one of the largest suppliers of bathroom renovation products in Perth.
+Ross’s Discount Home Centre is the leading bathroom warehouse in Perth.
 As such, we meet and offer recommendations to Perth homeowners looking to renovate their bathrooms daily.
 We not only have expert knowledge of our products, but we understand how they can be applied to achieve maximum results.
 And when you’re working in a small space, this makes a big difference.

-If you’re looking to renovate a small bathroom, be sure to read and consider each of the following tips to help maximise space and improve the functionality of your bathroom.
-With a few simple insights, you can be well on your way to creating a stunning new bathroom that puts the old one to shame.
+If you’re wondering how to renovate a small bathroom, continue reading as I share with you smart tips to maximise space and improve the functionality of a small bathroom.
+With a few simple insights, you can create a stunning new bathroom that puts the old one to shame.

 Make it light and bright

 It’s no coincidence that most bathrooms are white.
 It’s for this very reason.
 White reflects the light, which makes walls recede, helping a small space appear bigger.
-Thus, choosing white tiles – white wall tiles especially is a savvy design decision for small bathrooms.
+Thus, choosing white bathroom tiles—white wall tiles especially—is a smart design choice when renovating small bathrooms.

-Ross’s Discount Home Center has a massive range of white tiles starting from a low $20/m3.
+Ross’s Discount Home Centre has a massive range of white tiles starting from a low $20/m3.

 In addition to choosing white tiles, other ways to make a small bathroom light and bright include installing a skylight, maximising the size of your windows, or making the external wall glass to maximise natural light.